manticoresoftware/manticoresearch-php/docs/indices.md

 Create a new index.

 `index` is mandatory.
+`body` can contain:

+* `columns` - definition of fields for indexes with data
+* `options` - various index settings
+* `silent` -  if set to true, the create will not fail with error if there is already an index with the designated name

-`body` require presence of `columns`  array where keys are the column names.
+`body` require presence of `columns`  array for RT and PQ indexes where keys are the column names.
 Each column requires a  `type` defined.
 `text` type support 'indexed' and 'stored' options.
 Index settings can be set in `options` parameter.
+By default, the index type is Real-Time.
+For PQ or distributed indexes, the options must contain a `type` property.

         $params = [